ovh/docs/pages/web/emails-pro/how_to_configure_outlook_2016/guide.en-gb.md

 Once you have configured your email address, you can start using it!
 You can now send and receive emails.

-OVH also offers a web application that offers various [collaborative features](https://www.ovh.co.uk/emails/){.external},  accessible at <https://pro1.mail.ovh.net>.
+OVH also offers a web application that includes various [collaborative features](https://www.ovh.co.uk/emails/){.external},  accessible at <https://pro1.mail.ovh.net>.
 You can log in using your email credentials.

 ## Go further